stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 eval $(aws configure export-credentials --format env --profile your-aws-profile)
 ```

-## Four: Deploy the Infrastructure with TF
+## 4: Deploy the Infrastructure with TF

 Run the tasks to initialise, plan and apply the TF code for each module.
 For example: